Jiou Wang MD, PhD

 To dissect the complex processes of neurodegeneration, we have established novel C. elegans and mouse models of ALS, which recapitulate major features of the disease, providing a unique avenue for our research.
 Using the C. elegans model and forward genetic screens, we are searching for key genes and pathways of neurodegeneration that are conserved in humans.

-New discoveries of disease genes in humans are accelerating our understanding of the molecular underpinnings of neurodegeneration.
+New discoveries of disease genes, such as TDP-43 and C9orf72, are accelerating our understanding of the molecular underpinnings of neurodegeneration.
 We use molecular and cellular, genetic, and biochemical approaches to elucidate how these genes function normally and how mutations lead to disease.
 The elucidation may ultimately lead to better treatments of these devastating diseases.

 Postdoctoral positions are available to lead these studies.
 For inquiries, send an email to firstname.lastname@example.org.